 Carrots don’t make you see in the dark.
 Vikings didn’t have horns on their helmets.
 And you can’t see the Great Wall of China from space.

 We hate to break it to you, but that’s the thing about myths – they’re not true.
-And the same goes for common misconceptions around equity release, which are holding back some over 55s from considering the value tied up in their home without having to sell up and downsize.
+And the same goes for common misconceptions around equity release, which are holding back some over 55s from releasing the equity tied up in their home without having to sell up and downsize.

 Equity release has come a long way over the years – and more and more homeowners are choosing to release equity and take money from their biggest asset to boost their income in retirement, with either a lifetime mortgage or a home reversion plan.
 But even though times have changed, some people still confuse today’s plans with those that have received bad press in the past.

 In the 1980s, there was a mini equity release boom in the UK, but unfortunately products offered were not as consumer focussed as they could have been and this resulted in bad experiences.
 Some products were poorly designed so a borrower could end up in negative equity (when the value of the property is less than the debts owed on it) and pass on debt liability to their estate.

 Today, equity release is a far cry from the products of the ’80s, ’90s and early 2000s – it’s fully regulated and consumers are protected.